Andrew Knizner Preview, Player Props: Cardinals vs. Brewers

 Andrew Knizner At The Plate

-- In 32.3% of his games this year, Knizner has had at least one RBI.
-He's picked up more than one in 9.2% and driven in three or more of his team's runs in three contests.
+- In 31.8% of his games this year, Knizner has picked up at least one RBI.
+In six of those games (9.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.